Biography

 SOLO EXHIBITIONS IN 2021-2023

 Kim Abeles: Social Furniture 1978-2023, Ronald H. Silverman Fine Arts Gallery, California State University Los Angeles; Gallery Director Mika Cho.
-September 14 - October 30, 2023
+September 14 - October 30, 2023 Link to comprehensive book

 Kim Abeles: Smog Collectors, 1987-2020, Library Gallery, California State University Sacramento; January 31 - May 20, 2023 Gallery Hours: Tuesday - Friday, 10AM - 4PM and Saturday, Noon-4PM Artist talk: The artist talk with Kim Abeles has been rescheduled for Tuesday, April 11, 2023, Noon-1:30PM, at the Cottonwood Suite I (second floor), in the University Union.
 Link to photos of the exhibit